Teen Murti Bhavan: History

-In 1911 the decision was made to transfer the winter capital of British India from Calcutta to Delhi (Simla remained the summer capital for the remainder of colonial rule).
+In 1911, the decision was made to transfer the winter capital of British India from Calcutta to Delhi (Simla remained the summer capital for the remainder of colonial rule).
 The slow, decades-long process of constructing the imperial complex in New Delhi commenced shortly thereafter.

-Inaugurated as 'Flagstaff House' in 1930, the building was the winter headquarters and residence of the Commander-in-Chief of Forces in India who maintained unified command of the (colonial) Indian Army, British Army, and princely states forces.
-The road on which it stood was named after Frederick Roberts, 1st Earl Roberts, the Commander-in-Chief for over seven years between 1885 and 1893.
+Inaugurated as 'Flagstaff House' in 1930, the building was the winter headquarters and residence of the Commander-in-Chief of Forces in India who maintained unified command of the British Indian Army, British Army, and princely states forces.
+The road on which it stood was named after the 1st Earl Roberts, the Commander-in-Chief for over seven years between 1885 and 1893.

-After independence in August 1947, the house became the year-round official residence and workspace of the Prime Minister, and Field Marshal Auchinleck relocated.
+After independence in August 1947, the house became the year-round official residence and workplace of the Prime Minister, and Field Marshal Sir Claude Auchinleck relocated.

 Following Jawarharlal's Nehru's death in office in May 1964, the house was converted into a national memorial to him comprising a library and a museum.
 Today, in a ground floor room of the Nehru Museum, his South Block office in the Ministry of External Affairs has been 'recreated' with the same furniture and other articles he used, along with several mementos, objects and manuscripts.

-The complex has headquarters of Jawaharlal Nehru Memorial Fund, established in November 1964, Nehru Memorial Library, and also the Jawaharlal Nehru Fellowship.
+The complex has the headquarters of the Jawaharlal Nehru Memorial Fund, established in November 1964, Nehru Memorial Library, and also the Jawaharlal Nehru Fellowship.
 The Nehru Memorial Library is one of the finest ones for information on modern Indian history.
 Started in 1966, it functioned from the main building itself, till its present building was inaugurated within the complex grounds, in 1974.

-Situated in a 30-acre estate, the building is constructed of white stone and stucco, and faces the south side of the Viceroy's House, known since independence as Rashtrapati Bhavan (Presidents House).
-It has arched entrance, recessed window, and the first floor has a pillared veranda on the back on the building which overlooks the lawns.
+Situated in a 30-acre estate, the building is constructed of white stone and stucco, and faces the south side of Viceroy's House, known since 1950 as Rashtrapati Bhavan (President's House).
+It has an arched entrance, recessed windows, and the first floor has a pillared veranda on the back of the building, which overlooks the lawns.